Manchester High School (Virginia)

 Manchester High School is a high school located in the unincorporated town of Midlothian in Chesterfield County, Virginia, United States.

 The school is a part of Chesterfield County Public Schools.

 History

-In 1914, three schools consolidated to form Elkhardt School (eventually Elkhardt Middle School) at 6300 Hull Street Road, which had a faculty of four, including the principal.
-In 1916, the first public transportation to the school was provided by horse-drawn wagon.
-The name was changed to Manchester District High School in 1924, with the first graduating class, in 1925, consisting of eight students.
-Rapid population growth, following World War II, required that new facilities be built, and in fall 1964 the school was moved to 7401 Hull Street Road (now Manchester Middle School).
-Westward urban sprawl from the nearby city of Richmond, Virginia, required yet another move in 1992 to the current location at 12601 Bailey Bridge Road.
+Consolidation of three schools occurred in 1914, to form Elkhardt School (eventually Elkhardt Middle School) at 6300 Hull Street Road, which had a faculty of four, including the principal.
+Horse-drawn wagons provided the first publication transportation to the school in 1916.
+Replacement of the school's name came in 1924, with the school becoming Manchester District High School.
+In 1925, the first graduating class consisted of eight students.
+Steep population growth, following World War II, required that new facilities be built.
+Coming from this, in fall 1964 the school was moved to 7401 Hull Street Road (now Manchester Middle School).
+Heavy westward urban sprawl from the nearby city of Richmond, Virginia required yet another move in 1992.
+After this move, the school arrived to its current location.
+Now the school resides at 12601 Bailey Bridge Road.